PraveenNellihela/my-test-website/content/pages/info.md

     backgroundSize: full
     text: >+
       ## Hey!
 I’m a `DevOps Engineer`.
 I’m currently working in a Robotics
       Company.
-I’ve been born and raised in Sri Lanka, and I’m based in Germany.
+I was born and raised in Sri Lanka, and, now, based in Germany.
       When I’m not coding or tinkering with tech, I like to travel around the world.